fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 3. `app.component`: Parent component.
 We consume the state and add cars to the parking lot
 4. `car-list.component`: To show the list of parked cars

-If you wish, you can jump to [source code](https://stackblitz.com/edit/angular-component-store-tutorial), without obligation 🤓.
+If you wish, you can jump to [source code](https://stackblitz.com/edit/angular-component-store-tutorial), without obligation 🤓 or directly to the [tutorial](#getting-started).

-### What is the "state"?
+## What is the "state"?

 It is the **representation of your UI** using an object, and it could be modified in different ways, for example: